thomashancock/TORCH_Data_Processor/README.md

 The ```Documentation``` directory contains full deoxygen documentation.
 It can be viewed through ```open Documentation/html/index.html```.

-Please report any issues to Thomas Hancock (thomas.hancock@physics.ox.ac.uk).
+Please report any issues to Thomas Hancock.

 ## Requirements <a name="Requirements"></a>
 The Multiboard Data Processor (MDP) requires: